pmc3324/WebScrapeAddresses/README.md

 # WebScrapeAddresses

-web scraper using Selenium with Python to extract and clean all whole foods addresses and load them into a csv file
+Web Scraper using Selenium with Python to extract and clean all whole foods addresses and load them into a csv file